1974–75 FA Cup

 The 1974–75 FA Cup was the 94th season of the world's oldest football cup competition, the Football Association Challenge Cup, commonly known as the FA Cup.
-West Ham United won the competition, beating Second Division side Fulham 2–0 in the final at Wembley, London.
+West Ham United won the competition, defeating Second Division side Fulham 2–0 in the final at Wembley, London.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.